dylan-lang/opendylan/documentation/duim-reference/source/sheets.rst

 have single or multiple children, in which case they have additional
 attributes:

--  A *sheet-children* slot.
+-  A :gf:`sheet-children` slot.
 This is a sequence of sheets.
 Each sheet in the sequence is a child of the current sheet.
 -  Methods to add, remove, and replace a child.
 -  Methods to map over children.